jakobzhao/geog328/README.md

 **Quizzes:** There will be two quizzes in this quarter.
 Each quiz is designed to test your comprehension of new material.
 Questions may include multiple choice questions, matching questions, fill-in-the-blank questions, and short answer questions.
 Before you answer the questions, please read the following instructions carefully:

-- You are forbidden to use ChatGPT or any other AI tools to help you answer the questions.
+- **Please do not use ChatGPT or any other AI tools to answer the questions.**
 - You’ll have unlimited time.
 - You are welcome to use your notes, course material, and online resources, but you are asked to work alone (not in consultation with your classmates).
 - You will be given only one attempt at each quiz.
 - After completing the quiz, the first time, you'll see which questions you got right and wrong and get feedback on your answer selections.

-**Lab Assignments:** You need to finish all four labs by the due date. ***You are encouraged to work on the lab assignments in groups, However, each student should submit their own work.
-In addition, you are encouraged to use ChatGPT or other AI tools to finish the Lab Assignments.*** If you have any questions about the lab further, please look for tech support from the instructor.
+**Lab Assignments:** You need to finish all four labs by the due date.
+You are encouraged to work on the lab assignments in groups, However, each student should submit their own work.
+In addition, you are encouraged to use ChatGPT to code or debug your program, but please do not use ChatGPT to create textual content that is required in your Lab Assignments.
+If you have any questions about the lab further, please refer to the troubleshooting section below.

 **Thinkpieces:** Every week, you are required to compose a thinkpiece with a minimum length of 350 words and share it on the Canvas discussion board.
-Your thinkpiece should delve into your utilization of AI tools such as ChatGPT, Github Copilot, or any other relevant tools, in completing the lab assignment.
-Once you have posted your thinkpiece, please engage with your classmates' contributions by commenting on or liking at least two of their thinkpieces.
+Your thinkpiece should delve into your utilization of AI tools such as ChatGPT, GitHub Copilot, or any other relevant tools in completing the lab assignment.

+- While you are encouraged to use ChatGPT for coding or debugging your program, do not use ChatGPT or any other AI writing-assistant tools to draft your thinkpiece.
+This piece should be completed by yourself.
+- Once you have posted your thinkpiece, engage with your classmates' contributions by commenting on or liking at least two of their thinkpieces.
 To grade your work, I will divide the students into three groups based on the number of likes and comments they receive by the end of the following week.
 For instance, the thinkpiece submitted in the first week will be evaluated at the conclusion of the second week.
 Self-generated likes and comments will not be considered in the assessment.
-Students who receive the highest number of likes and comments will be awarded 7 points, while those who secure the second highest number will earn 6 points.
+- Students who receive the highest number of likes and comments will be awarded 7 points, while those who secure the second-highest number will earn 6 points.
 The remaining students who submitted a thinkpiece will receive 5 points.
 ## Grading

 | **Grading Items**          | **%** |